£350 OZEV grant for electric car charging points

 Confusingly, up until December 2020, this government department was called the Office for Low Emission Vehicles or OLEV.
 You’ll come across both terms.

-You may also see the OLEV grant, or OZEV grant, referred to as the Electric Vehicle Homecharge Scheme (EVHS).
+You may also see the OLEV grant, or OZEV grant, referred to as the Electric Vehicle Homecharge Scheme (EVHS), though the official name is now the ‘EV Chargepoint Grant’.

-The official OZEV guidance document for the scheme can be found here.
+The OZEV guidance document for the scheme can be found here.

 Here is a summary of the main eligibility criteria: